tansut/Rag-LangChain-Chainlit-FastApi/README.md

 Contextualization allows the chatbot to better understand user queries by maintaining a reference to previous interactions, improving the relevance of retrieved information.

 ## Embeddings
-There are two options for generating embeddings: OpenAI or HuggingFace (the default is HuggingFace).
+There are two options for generating embeddings: OpenAI or HuggingFace (the default is OpenAI).

 To configure the HuggingFace embedding model, set the HUGGINGFACE_EMBED_MODEL environment variable with your desired model.
 For example:
 ```bash